ResetXPDR/MSFS_AutoFPS/README.md

 - If this doesn't resolve it, try enabling expert options and reducing the FPS Sensitivity setting to 2, to allow smaller TLOD changes.
 - If still not resolved, try the FPS Tolerance mode, which was the automation method in the original release version that had larger TLOD changes but they occurred less often, with a setting of 5.

-My default MSFS TLOD, OLOD and/or cloud settings are messed up and each time I try to change them back they get messed up again.
+My default MSFS graphics settings are messed up and each time I try to change them back they get messed up again.
 How do I fix this?
 - You are likely trying to change these default MSFS settings while the app is still running and you are in an active flight, where the app will override any such changes you try to make.
 - Either exit the app completely or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these upon exiting.